swamiparimal/credera-map/README.md

 `` terraform plan -out tfplan.out ``
 This saves the planned output of the terraform script to and .out file.
 It should also tell you whether or not it's creating, destroying or changing any resources

 Finally, run `` terraform apply tfplan.out `` to apply your changes.
 This will make/change/destroy the resources you've specified in your AWS account.
-Please make sure you have cleared these changes with Allen before running this command!
+Be sure and confident in your changes before running this command!

+## Pushing changes to the GitHub repository
+An issue I first encountered while trying to push my changes to the repo was encountering a git file size limit.
+This is due to the fact that some large files are created when you run ``terraform init``.
+To avoid this, manually check what files you are choosing to add to your

+## Key Ideas to Consider
+There are already a good amount resources configured in the AWS account.
+To avoid modifying or accidentally destroying the current resources, name your new resource a unique name (and consider putting your initials at the end of the resource).
+Feel free to connect the present resources to any new Lambda functions, S3 buckets, Glue Crawlers, etc. but try and make sure that they are not altering the present resource.